On $d$-stable locally checkable problems parameterized by mim-width: Introduction

-Such a problem is associated with a \emph{check function}, that is, a function which takes as input a vertex $v$ of a graph $G$ and a coloring of the closed neighborhood of $v$ and outputs a Boolean value.
-We are looking for a coloring $c$ of the vertices such that the check function outputs \True\ for every vertex $v$ and the restriction of $c$ to $N[v]$.
+\emph{Locally checkable problems} are a broad subclass of coloring problems.
+A locally checkable problem is associated with a \emph{check function}, which is a function that takes as input a vertex $v$ of a graph $G$ and a coloring of the closed neighborhood of $v$ and outputs a Boolean value.
+We are looking for a coloring $c$ of the vertices of $G$ such that the check function outputs \True\ for every vertex $v$ and the restriction of $c$ to $N[v]$.
 Such a coloring will be called a \emph{proper coloring}, since this is a generalization of the notion of proper colorings in the problem \textsc{Chromatic Number}.
 Indeed, determining the chromatic number can be seen as a locally checkable problem, where the check function simply verifies that the color of a vertex $v$ is unique in its closed neighborhood.
 Another example for a locally checkable problem is the domination problem.
-Here, we are coloring the graph with two colors, $S$ and $\overline{S}$, and the check function verifies if the closed neighborhood of a vertex $v$ contains at least one vertex $u$ of color $S$.
-Then for any proper coloring the vertices which have color $S$ form a dominating set.

-Once a graph and a check function are given, possible questions we could ask are whether there exists a proper coloring or we could ask for an optimal proper coloring (for some notion of optimality).
+Here, we are coloring the graph with two colors, $S$ and $\overline{S}$, and the check function verifies if the closed neighborhood of a vertex $v$ contains at least one vertex of color $S$.
+Then, for any proper coloring, the vertices which have color $S$ form a dominating set.
+Once a graph and a check function are given, \highlightChange{we could ask not only whether there exists a proper coloring but also} for an optimal proper coloring (for some notion of optimality).